-A relaxed and comfortable ride, great for families and less experienced riders.
+A relaxed and comfortable ride, great for families and less experienced or fit riders.
 You stay at the same hotel most nights, but ride out daily on different itineraries through the wild landscape of the Gredos Mountains, where you can see Iberic Goads, golden eagles or black vultures.
 In the middle of the week you will travel to another town located in the Tormes River valley to spend one night out.

 Enjoy a relaxing swim in the crystalline waters of the rivers in the mountains.